serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 This ensures that *PersonFullname* field on cast list is selected on retrieve.
 Otherwise, it wouldn't be loaded as only table fields are selected by default.
 When you open a movie dialog with existing cast list, full name would be empty.

+> Make sure you add any view field you use in grid columns to IncludeColumns.
+Put comma between names of multiple fields, e.g. IncludeColumns = "FieldA, FieldB, FieldC".

-Now build your project and you'll see same functionality works with much less code.
+Now build your project and you'll see that same functionality works with much less code.

 *MasterDetailRelationAttribute* triggers an instrinsic (automatic) behavior, *MasterDetailRelationBehavior* which intercepts Retrieve/Save/Delete handlers and methods we had overriden before and performs similar operations.